Wolfgang von Kluge

-Wolfgang von Kluge (5 May 1892 – 30 October 1976) served in both world wars.
+Wolfgang von Kluge (5 May 1892 – 30 October 1976) was a German military officer who served in both world wars.
 He rose to the rank of Generalleutnant in the Wehrmacht by 1943, commanding several divisions.
 He was commander of "Fortress Dunkirk" between July and September 1944.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.

-He was the younger brother of Gunther von Kluge (1882-1944).
+He was the younger brother of Gunther von Kluge (1882–1944).